peterzhao/dian/README.md

-A spike react application running Google cloud
+A spike react application running Google cloud.
+Cloud build is used.